-- Lawyer, founder of Palacio & Asociados law firm. - Lead Independent Director of Enagás, Director of Pharmamar and Director of AEE Power. - Elective Director of the Spanish Council of State. - Member of Investcorp's International Advisory Committee and Member of the Chérifien des Phosphates Offices. - Member of IE Business School's Governing Board. - Member of the World Economic Forum's Global Agenda Council and Member of the Executive Board of the Atlantic Council of the United States. - Member of the governing bodies of a number of research centres and public institutions: el Conseil d'Orientation et de Réflexion de l'Assurance de France (CORA), the MD Anderson Cancer Center, and the Science Board of Real Instituto Flrance - Guest lecturer at Edmund A. Walsh School of Foreign Service at Georgetown University. - Regular contributor of "Project Syndicate", among other media. - Regular participant as panellist in international conferences and forums; in the energy sector, among others: the Istanbul G-20 International Energy Forum, the Atlantic Council Energy & Economic Summit and the Schlessinger Awards Energy Security Conference. - Holder of equivalent master's degrees in law, political science and sociology. - Honorary doctorate in humanities from Georgetown University and winner of the 2016 Sandra Day O'Connor Justice Prize granted the title of Officier de la Légion d'Honneur by the Republic of France. - Member of the European advisory council of The European House Ambrosetti (2015-2016) - Coordinator of the Trans-European Transport Network (2014). - Member of the Advisory Group of Foreign Affairs and Security (2010-2014) and of the Committee for the Appointment of Judges and Advocates-General of the European Union Court of Justice (2010-2013). - Adviser to the European Commission on justice, fundamental rights and citizenship (2010-2012). - Senior Vice-President and member of the Executive Committee of AREVA (2008-2009). - Senior Vice-President and General Counsel of the World Bank (2006-2008). - Secretary General of the International Center for the Settlement of Investment Disputes (2006-2008). - Member of the Spanish Parliament, Chair of the Joint Committee of the Two Houses for EU affairs (2004-2006).
+- Lawyer, founder of Palacio & Asociados law firm. - Lead Independent Director of Enagás, Director of Pharmamar and Director of AEE Power. - Elective Director of the Spanish Council of State. - Member of Investcorp's International Advisory Committee and Member of the Chérifien des Phosphates Offices. - Member of IE Business School's Governing Board. - Member of the the Executive Board of the Atlantic Council of the United States Member of the External Advisor Council of Energy Future Initiative and of the Advisor Council of the Sandra Day O'Connor Justice Prize and Member of the Patronage of Human Science Institute. - Member of the governing bodies of a number of research centres and public institutions: el Conseil d'Orientation et de Réflexion de l'Assurance de France (CORA), the MD Anderson Cancer Center, and the Science Board of Real Instituto Elcano. - Guest lecturer at Edmund A. Walsh School of Foreign Service at Georgetown University. - Regular contributor of "Project Syndicate", among other media. - Regular participant as panellist in international conferences and forums; in the energy sector, among others: the Istanbul G-20 International Energy Forum, the Atlantic Council Energy & Economic Summit and the Schlessinger Awards Energy Security Conference. - Holder of equivalent master's degrees in law, political science and sociology. - Honorary doctorate in humanities from Georgetown University and winner of the 2016 Sandra Day O'Connor Justice Prize granted the title of Officier de la Légion d'Honneur by the Republic of France. - Member of the European advisory council of The European House Ambrosetti (2015-2016) - Coordinator of the Trans-European Transport Network (2014). - Member of the Advisory Group of Foreign Affairs and Security (2010-2014) and of the Committee for the Appointment of Judges and Advocates-General of the European Union Court of Justice (2010-2013). - Adviser to the European Commission on justice, fundamental rights and citizenship (2010-2012).
+Continues in the explanatory notes.